Biophilia, interspecies recombinant audio-video installation, and performance 2017-18

 video above is a 02:06 excerpt from installation

 In collaboration with Simon Lysander Overstall, and birds, insects, plants and trees in the Fillongley forest, Denman Island, Canada.

-Created with the artists’ field recordings of birds, insects, plant and tree communities in Fillongley National Park, and Andreyev’s theremin accompaniment, Biophilia is an audio-video recombinant installation based on looking and listening in an old-growth forest community.
+Created with the artists’ field recordings of birds, insects, plant and tree communities in Fillongley National Park, and Andreyev’s theremin accompaniment, Biophilia is an audio-video recombinant project based on looking and listening in an old-growth forest community.
 The contributions from raven, crow, thrush, woodpecker, eagle, loon and others are processed with live granular synthesis techniques, such as durational treatments, to generate changes in texture and rhythm over time, as opportunities for detailed hearing.
 The videos of the location are treated with subtly shifting effects to represent the affective events experienced by the artists in the forest.
 In the installation, software plays the audio and video recordings in relation to a computational ecology based the diurnal rhythms of the forest.

 2017, November 2-8.
-The Western Front, curated by DB Boyko, for the International Society of Contemporary Music, World New Music Days, Vancouver.
+The Western Front, exhibition curated by DB Boyko, for the International Society of Contemporary Music, World New Music Days, Vancouver.

 Alexander Varty, “Julie Andreyev and Simon Lysander Overstall’s Biophilia.”
 Musicworks Magazine, Visions of Sound.
 Nov 9, 2017. https://www.musicworks.ca/visions-sound/julie-andreyev-and-simon-lysander-overstall’s-biophilia